-Homemade cinnamon rolls are easy to make and super delicious.
-This recipe calls for rolled oats and whole wheat flour, making the baked goodie just a little bit better for you.
+Homemade Whole Grain Cinnamon Rolls are easy to make and super delicious.
+This recipe calls for rolled oats and whole wheat flour, making the classic baked goodie just a little bit better for you.

-Cinnamon Rolls are a regular Sunday morning staple around here.
-I usually whip up the dough in the bread machine on Saturday night.
-Then I fill and slice the rolls and let them rise overnight in the fridge.
+For many years, I would whip up the dough in the bread machine on Saturday night.
+Then fill and slice the rolls and let them rise overnight in the fridge.
 After a few minutes of resting on the counter in the morning, they’re ready to bake and be devoured.

 Whole Grain Cinnamon Rolls